Australia is the first to adopt age restrictions on social media platforms but it is unlikely to be the last

 BEGINNING OF THE END

-Though the ban covers 10 platforms initially, including Alphabet’s GOOGL.O YouTube, Meta’s Instagram and TikTok, the government has said the list will change as new products appear and young users switch to alternatives.
+The ban initially covers 10 platforms, but the government said the list would change as new products emerge and young users switch to alternatives.

 Of the initial 10, all but Elon Musk’s X have said they will comply using age inference – guessing a person’s age from their online activity – or age estimation, which is usually based on a selfie.
 They might also check with uploaded identification documents or linked bank account details.